 If you are regularly working or studying on campus in Liverpool, including in our Halls of Residence, you are now required to take regular quick-results lateral flow tests.
 Any student or staff member who is on campus for three or more days in any week (Monday to Sunday) will need to access two ‘no symptoms’ lateral flow tests (approximately every three days).
 For those who attend campus for one or two days in any week (Monday to Sunday) they must access at least one ‘no symptoms’ lateral flow tests every seven days, aiming for two where circumstances allow.

-This can be done using the University’s asymptomatic testing service in the Sports Centre (details can be found here) or one of the SMART testing facilities in the city (details here).
+This can be done using the University’s on-campus asymptomatic testing service (details can be found here), collecting home test kits (details here), or using one of the SMART testing facilities in the city (details here).
 Please keep all the text messages and emails you receive from the NHS as a record of testing.

 If you have any symptoms suggestive of COVID-19, it is vitally important that you obtain a test and isolate until the result is known.
 Tests for people with symptoms of COVID-19 can be booked here.